iusiel/vscode_custom_snippets/README.md

 # Custom snippets

-Custom snippets that I will used in VSCode
+Custom snippets that I will use in VSCode

 ## Emmet snippets